All Posts

 Custom messaging

-Using video content in your digital channels that is tailored by audience segment can make your marketing efforts feel much more humanizing and appealing to your audiences.
-Testimonial videos of demographically appropriate existing customers speaking to the product offerings that are the most appealing to the audience segment you are targeting will make your marketing much more humanizing and appealing for your audiences.
-It also gets the relationship off on the right foot by delivering a personalized experience at an early touchpoint in the relationship.
+Using video content in your digital channels that is tailored by audience segment can make your marketing efforts feel much more humanizing and appealing.
+Testimonial videos of demographically appropriate existing customers speaking to the product offerings that are the most appealing to the audience segment you are targeting will make your outreach more relatable.
+It also gets the relationship off on the right foot by delivering a personalized experience at an early touchpoint.

 One of the most difficult dynamics about this step is the constantly evolving data regulations for advertisers using data that isn’t first-party.
-The fact that this dynamic is less of a light-switch effect and more of a constant evolution is the reason it pays to have a knowledgeable financial services marketing agency partner to help navigate these waters.
+Third-party cookies have been deprecated, privacy regulations keep tightening, and the targeting landscape looks different than it did even two years ago.
+This is one of the reasons it pays to have a knowledgeable financial services marketing agency partner to help navigate these waters.

 Initial Consideration

-The page needs to be relevant to the offering and should tie back to your outreach materials that link to it from both a visual and messaging perspective.
-This allows the user to immediately feel confident that they’ve landed on a page that will fulfill what they set out to do when they clicked through to begin with.
+The page needs to be relevant to the offering and should tie back to your outreach materials from both a visual and messaging perspective.
+This allows the user to immediately feel confident that they’ve landed on a page that will fulfill what they set out to do when they clicked through.
 This will help keep your bounce rate low.

 This aligns with the “precisely meeting expectation” pillar.
-It isn’t only important to deliver the information or resources that the audience would expect but to also reduce information that they don’t need.
-Leveraging video, content sliders and expandable content blocks are all ways to reduce what the audience has to read while still giving them the option to learn more when they want to.
+It’s important to deliver the information or resources that the audience would expect, while reducing information that they don’t need.
+Video, content sliders, and expandable content blocks are all ways to reduce what the audience has to read while still giving them the option to learn more when they want to.

-Tailoring your outreach materials by audience segment is a great start, but if you can take that further by also tailoring the landing page for various audience segments that you’re marketing to, then it completes the effect.
-You can use the same base content for each audience but swap out imagery based on the audience and consider prioritizing content and CTAs as well (i.e. you could give more emphasis to the mobile app for younger audiences or place the phone number in a more prominent place on the page for older audiences.)
+Tailoring your outreach materials by audience segment is a great start, but if you can take that further by also tailoring the landing page for various audience segments, it completes the effect.
+You can use the same base content for each audience but swap out imagery based on the segment and consider prioritizing content and CTAs as well.
+(For example, you could give more emphasis to the mobile app for younger audiences or place the phone number in a more prominent spot on the page for older audiences.)
 If you want to take this to the next level, consider having customer testimonials that are segmented in the same manner as your media targeting.

 Make sure that you make it clear to the audience what their next step is.
-Keep in mind that it isn’t going to be the same for everyone, and you can’t always control that.
+Keep in mind that it won’t be the same for everyone, and you can’t always control that.
 No matter how easy you make it for them to open an account online right then and there, some prospective new customers will want to do their own research.
-While it doesn’t always solve the problem, offering customer reviews or testimonials on the page may help prevent some users from moving off-site to do their own research.
-Whether you’re focusing on new account acquisition or customer service of existing accounts, limiting channel switching is always a positive.
+Offering customer reviews or testimonials on the page may help prevent some users from moving off-site to do their own research.
+Whether you’re focusing on new account acquisition or customer servicing, the call to action should always be obvious.

 Active Evaluation